lyzadanger/HFMWSite/ch9.markdown

 ### Lyza Danger Gardner and Jason Grigsby
 ##### O'Reilly Publishing

-## Chapter 9: Hybrid Mobile App Development with PhoneGap
+## Chapter 9: How to be Future Friendly

 #### Get Started
 You'll need the code to get started on the chapter exercises!